 The Medieval Institute at Western Michigan University invites proposals of sessions and of papers for the annual International Congress on Medieval Studies.
-We also welcome reservations of space for business meetings and receptions at the congress, and we are grateful for offers to preside over general sessions.
+We also welcome reservations for business meetings and gatherings at the congress, and we are grateful for offers to preside over general sessions.

 Organizers of approved sponsored and special sessions will find the Organizer Contract, a link to the online submission system, and instructions and information at For Session Organizers.

-Notification of acceptance and rejection of papers considered for inclusion in general sessions (those organized by the Program Committee at Western Michigan University) is made by post in December.
+Notification of acceptance and rejection of papers and contributions to roundtables and panel discussions considered for sponsored and special sessions is made in October.
+Notification of acceptance and rejection of papers considered for inclusion in general sessions (those organized by the Program Committee at Western Michigan University) is made in December.

-Learned societies, associations, institutions, publishers and other vendors may hold business meetings or host receptions at the congress.
-Arrangements are made by submitting a meeting reservation (deadline: Oct.
-1).
+Learned societies, associations, institutions, publishers and other vendors may hold business meetings or host gatherings at the congress.
+Arrangements are made by submitting a meeting reservation.
+Deadline: Friday, Oct.
+15.

 Offers to preside for general sessions

-The Program Committee gratefully accepts offers to preside over general sessions (deadline: Oct.
-1).
+The Program Committee gratefully accepts offers to preside over general sessions.
 One does not need to be delivering a paper at the congress in order to preside over a general session.
+Deadline: Friday, Oct.
+15).

 Proposals for sponsored and special sessions—including sessions of papers, roundtables, panel discussions, workshops, performances, demonstrations, practicums and poster sessions—for the International Congress on Medieval Studies must be made by June 1 using our online submission system powered by Confex.